antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 Once downloaded the package, on your personal computer and within the main folder, you may need to give all the permissions to read and execute all the files.
 Please type:

     cd ANTI-FASc
-    sudo chmod -R ugo+rwx *
+    sudo chmod -R +x *

-The MATLAB modules of the platform can be run either installing a licensed version (MATLAB R2020a or newer) or installing for free a MATLAB Runtime (MATLAB Runtime R2020a or newer).
+The MATLAB modules of the software can be run either installing a licensed version (MATLAB R2020a or newer) or installing for free a MATLAB Runtime (MATLAB Runtime R2020a or newer).
 The released versions and the instructions for installations of MATLAB-Runtime can be found at:

     https://www.mathworks.com/products/compiler/matlab-runtime.html